 At the time, they called themselves simply “brethren.”
 The largest group we know today as Mennonites, named after Menno Simons, a Dutch Catholic priest who became Protestant after corresponding with Luther and Zwingli—but he felt they didn’t go far enough in their reform.
 Others, who lived in community, took the name of Jakob Hutter and became known as Hutterites.
 In a later generation, the Amish got their name from Jakob Amman, who sought an internal reform.
 Still others continued to simply call themselves “brethren.”

+There were three major schools of thought during the Reformation period.
 Catholics wanted to worship Christ in the sacraments, and saw the visible Catholic church as the mystical body of Christ, with bishops as the successors of the apostles.
+Obedience to them was the highest priority.

-Protestants like Luther, Zwingli, and Calvin preached a theology of justification by faith in Christ alone… while continuing to persecute those who disagreed.
+Protestants like Luther, Zwingli, and Calvin preached a theology of justification by faith in Christ alone… while continuing to persecute those who disagreed with them on any doctrine.

 But the Anabaptists wanted to follow the teachings of Jesus in daily life.
-To simply take him at his word.
+“Just to take him at his word” (as the song goes), modeling their lives on the Sermon on the Mount.

 What the books of Romans and Galatians were for Luther and Calvin, the Sermon on the Mount was for the Anabaptists.